chrisblask1/civic-ai-canon/protocols/Right_to_Not_Know.md

 ---
-Title: The Right to Not Know (Foundational Protocol, 2024 Seed)
+Title: The Right to Not Know (Foundational Protocol, June 2025 Seed)
 Path: protocols/Right_to_Not_Know_Foundation.md
 Category: Protocols / Civic AI Canon
-Version: Seed-2024
+Version: Seed-June-2025
 ---

-# The Right to Not Know (Foundational Protocol, 2024 Seed)
+# The Right to Not Know (Foundational Protocol, June 2025 Seed)

 In a world increasingly dominated by the presumption that more information is always better, the Civic AI Canon affirms a countervailing truth: